 If cancer has spread to nearby lymph nodes in the neck, these will be removed at the same time surgery is done on the thyroid.
 This is especially important for treatment of medullary thyroid cancer and for anaplastic cancer (when surgery is an option).

-For papillary or follicular cancer where only 1 or 2 enlarged lymph nodes are thought to contain cancer, the enlarged nodes may be removed and any small deposits of cancer cells that may be left are then treated with radioactive iodine (see “Radioactive iodine [radioiodine] therapy”).
+For papillary or follicular cancer where only 1 or 2 enlarged lymph nodes are thought to contain cancer, the enlarged nodes may be removed and any small deposits of cancer cells that may be left are then treated with radioactive iodine (see the section about radioactive iodine [radioiodine] therapy).
 More often, several lymph nodes near the thyroid are removed in an operation called a central compartment neck dissection.
 Removal of even more lymph nodes, including those on the side of the neck, is called a modified radical neck dissection.

 Risks and side effects of thyroid surgery

 Complications are less likely to happen when your operation is done by an experienced thyroid surgeon.
 Patients who have thyroid surgery are often ready to leave the hospital within a day after the operation.
 Potential complications of thyroid surgery include:

 - Temporary or permanent hoarseness or loss of voice.
 This can happen if the larynx (voice box) or windpipe is irritated by the breathing tube that was used during surgery.
 It may also occur if the nerves to the larynx (or vocal cords) are damaged during surgery.
-The doctor should examine your vocal cords before surgery to assess their mobility (see “How is thyroid cancer diagnosed?”).
+The doctor should examine your vocal cords before surgery to see if they move normally (see “How is thyroid cancer diagnosed?”).

 - Damage to the parathyroid glands (small glands near the thyroid that help regulate blood calcium levels).
 This can lead to low blood calcium levels, causing muscle spasms and numbness and tingling sensations.